Nonya9001/Mario-s-Madness-Secret-Exit/README.md

 Requirements:

-you will need the latest version of PhychEngine, link here:
+you will need the latest version of PsychEngine, link here:

 https://gamebanana.com/mods/309789